Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Bun Cha Huong Lien: Hanoi, Vietnam Local Food

 MAP.
 Bun Cha Huong Lien is one of the most famous places in Hanoi for Bun Cha.
 The restaurant gained worldwide attention when President Obama and the late Anthony Bourdain sat down to a meal in the classic Hanoi eatery.
 Many locals refer to the restaurant as Bun Cha Oh-Bah-Mah (which is always said like a chant) – and the interior is decorated with the American President’s photo.
-(Beware, however, that many restaurants use the same image and confuse tourists into thinking their restaurant was where he ate.)
+Beware, however, that many restaurants use the same image and confuse tourists into thinking their restaurant was where he ate.

 Spread over several floors, the no-frills restaurant has a simple menu: Bun Cha and crispy rolls.
 We recommend ordering the Obama Special, which is a bowl of Bun Cha, a crispy seafood roll and a beer.
 Far and away, this was the best Bun Cha we ate in Vietnam!

 Pro Tip: The table where Obama and Bourdain sat is encased in a glass box on the second floor.
-Visitors who are interested in seeing it can ask a waiter and they will gladly show you the way!

 Bun Cha Ta Restaurant Hanoi

 MAP.
-Nearly as good at Bun Cha Huong Lien, Bun Cha Ta is one of the best restaurants in Hanoi Old Quarter for a bowl of Bun Cha!
+Nearly as good at Bun Cha Huong Lien, Bun Cha Ta is one of the best restaurants in Hanoi Old Quarter for a bowl of Bun Cha.
 Unlike the rushed and stark atmosphere of Bun Cha Huong Lien, Bun Cha Ta caters to foreigners who are trying the dish for the first time.
-The helpful and friendly waitstaff not only explain the dish and show visitors how to consume it, but they are also happy to chat and answer any other questions patrons might have.
+The helpful and friendly waitstaff not only explain the dish and show visitors how to consume it, but they are also happy to chat and answer any other questions you might have.

 #4 BUN BO NAM BO